 Full UDP or DNS support with the TPROXY method requires the recvmsg() syscall.
 This is not available in Python 2, however is in Python 3.5 and later.
 Under Python 2 you might find it sufficient installing PyXAPI to get the recvmsg() function.
+See TPROXY for more information.

-2.1.3 MacOS with PF method
+2.1.3 MacOS / FreeBSD / OpenBSD